KerryLin11/portfolio/README.md

 # Notes:

+## General
+- `npm run build` builds the project
+- `npm run preview` previews the build
+- `npm run dev` runs the dev server
+- Clean Reset: `rm -r -fo node_modules && npm install` deletes the node_modules folder and reinstalls it.
+(Useful for when files are corrupted)

 ## React Router Dom
 - React-router-dom `<Link>` binds urls to react components removing the need for `<a>` tags which requires page reloads
 - All children components inside `<Router>` can access routing info